The Menu (2022 film): Plot

-Slowik explains that each guest was invited because they contributed to him losing his passion for his craft or because they make a living by exploiting the work of food artisans like him.
-He announces that everyone will be dead by the end of the night.
+Slowik explains that the guests were invited because they have either caused him to lose his passion for his craft or exploited food artisans like himself, and states all will be dead by the night's end.
 Since Margot's presence was unplanned, Slowik privately gives her the choice of dying with the staff or the guests.
 When she hesitates, he chooses the staff.
-Margot reveals she is an escort named Erin, whose clients included Richard, whom she stopped meeting because he hired her to pretend to be his daughter.
-Slowik reveals that Tyler was informed the guests would be killed.
-Despite this, he was so zealous to participate in Slowik's craft that he kept it secret and hired Margot to replace his ex-girlfriend because Hawthorn does not seat lone diners.
-Slowik invites Tyler to cook, but his performance fails to live up to his pretensions.
-Slowik humiliates him by detailing his culinary mistakes, then whispers in his ear, and a deflated Tyler leaves the kitchen.
+Margot admits she is an escort named Erin, whose clients included Richard, who hired her to roleplay as his daughter.
+Slowik reveals that Tyler was informed the guests would be killed, but was so desperate to experience the restaurant that he hired Margot to replace his ex-girlfriend because Hawthorn does not seat lone diners.
+Invited to cook by Slowik, Tyler hastily creates an unflattering dish that fails to live up to his pretensions.
+Slowik humiliates him and whispers in his ear, causing a deflated and defeated Tyler to leave the kitchen.

-Slowik asks Margot to go to the smokehouse and retrieve a barrel needed for dessert.
-As she leaves the kitchen, she discovers that Tyler has hanged himself in a closet.
-En route, Margot sneaks into Slowik's house, where she is attacked by a jealous Elsa.
-After a scuffle, Margot fatally stabs her.
-After seeing a framed employee of the month award showing Slowik as a young and happy cook preparing hamburgers at a greasy spoon diner, Margot finds a radio, calls for help, and returns to the restaurant with the barrel.
-A Coast Guard officer named Dale arrives.
-After the guests are convinced they have been saved, Dale reveals himself to be a line cook in disguise and returns to the kitchen.

-Margot berates Slowik for his "loveless" cooking and complains that she is still hungry.
-When he asks what she would like, Margot requests a cheeseburger and french fries prepared without the pretentiousness of fine dining.
-Slowik finds joy in personally attending to her meal.
-After one bite, Margot praises the food, then requests to take it "to go".
-Slowik allows her to leave, and Margot escapes on the Coast Guard boat docked nearby.
+Slowik sends Margot to the smokehouse to retrieve a barrel needed for dessert, but finds Tyler, who hanged himself out of embarrassment.
+Sneaking into Slowik's living quarters, Margot is attacked by a jealous Elsa, fearing Margot will replace her, resulting in a struggle where Margot fatally stabs Elsa.
+Margot notices a framed employee of the month award showing a young and happy Slowik cooking hamburgers.
+She finds a radio and calls for help before returning to the restaurant with the barrel.
+A Coast Guard officer arrives, convincing the guests they are saved, but reveals himself to be one of Slowik's cooks in disguise.
+Concocting a plan, Margot accuses Slowik of cooking from obsession rather than a love of food.
+She complains that the course was not to her liking and she is still hungry.
+She requests a simple cheeseburger and french fries, which Slowik finds joy in personally preparing.
+After enjoying one bite, Margot asks to take her food "to go".
+Slowik boxes it, gives her a gift bag, and allows her to leave.

-The dessert is an elevated s'mores dish for which the staff decorates the restaurant with sauces and crushed graham crackers, then dresses the guests in marshmallow stoles and chocolate fezzes.
-Slowik sets the restaurant ablaze, detonating the barrel and killing the guests, staff, and himself.
-Margot watches the fire from the boat, eats her cheeseburger, and wipes her mouth with a copy of the menu.
+For the s'mores-inspired dessert course, the staff decorates the restaurant with sauces and crushed graham crackers, dressing the guests in marshmallow stoles and chocolate fezzes.
+Slowik sets the restaurant ablaze, detonating the barrel and killing himself, the staff and the guests.
+Watching the fire as she escapes in the Coast Guard boat, Margot eats her cheeseburger and wipes her mouth with a copy of the menu.